ahoirg/Duplicate-and-Irregular-Json-Dataset/README.md

 # Ordered and Unordered Json Data
-Ordered and Unordered Json Dataset for MongoDB
+Ordered and Unordered Json Dataset for MongoDB.

 There are 4 json files.

 ## Example Json Format